Jaxus1/Dissenter-Bookmarklet/README.md

 #### Google Chrome and Firefox

-Google Chrome, Firefox, and some other Chromium based browsers: Copy the code and drag it into your bookmarks bar.
+Copy the code and drag it into your bookmarks bar.
 Make sure the bookmarks bar is visible on your browser.
 Then, Change the name to something like "Dissenter" if you want.

-Edit: If you are using Google Chrome on linux, you may have to follow the Opera instructions (except the 'heart' is instead a star)
+If you are using Google Chrome on linux, you may have to follow the Opera instructions (except the 'heart' is instead a star)
 </p>
 </details>